Mamadou-Keita/FIDAVL/README.md

 * DMs dataset

   For the DMs dataset, we utilize 7 types of SOTA DMs, including LDM, ADM, DDPM, IDDPM, PNDM, and Stable Diffusion v1.4 and GLIDE.

+## Acknowledgement

+This project is built on the open source repository [AntifakePrompt](https://github.com/nctu-eva-lab/antifakeprompt).
+Thanks them for their well-organized code!

 ## Citation